Sena-Aku-Agbotse/Tip-Calculator/README.md

 # Tip-Calculator
-This is a Python program created to calculate tips at a supermarket.
+This is a Python program created to calculate tips given to cashiers at a supermarket.